see7e/programing-studies/Docs/data_structure.md

 ![Data structure hierarchy](https://cdn.ttgtmedia.com/rms/onlineimages/whatis-data_structure_mobile.png)
 > The data structure hierarchy shows how data types and data structures are related.

+# Basic Operations in a data structure

+The common operations performed resemble CRUD but in a different way, a basic implementation of a data structure must be capable of:

+- Create a new instance of itself;
+- Add and remove elements;
+- Travel all the elements stored (used in the other operations);
+- Search (one or multiple) element(s) stored.

 # How to choose a data structure